Panel

 Tracking the Impact of Open Science: Are We Measuring What Matters?

 This panel brings together experts to explore how we assess the real-world effects of Open Science.
 What metrics reflect meaningful change?
 How can we monitor progress without losing sight of equity and inclusivity?
-Join us for a lively discussion on tools, frameworks, and lessons shaping the future of Open Science impact and monitoring.
+Join us for a dynamic session that will surface tensions, trade-offs, and fresh ideas on moving from compliance metrics toward meaningful evidence of Open Science’s value and impact.

 Panelists